NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Introduction

-Despite much progress in the formulation of boundary layer parameterizations, substantial biases persist in the simulation of the upper ocean in large-scale ocean models, especially in the Southern Ocean \cite{duvivier_argo_2018, treguier_mixed-layer_2023,sallee_assessment_2013} and the tropics \cite{li_tropical_2014}.
-In particular, the boundary layer depth bias is often of the same order as the depth itself~\cite{duvivier_argo_2018, treguier_mixed-layer_2023}.
+Despite much progress in the formulation of BL parameterizations, substantial biases persist in the simulation of the upper ocean in large-scale ocean models, especially in the Southern Ocean~\cite{duvivier_argo_2018, sallee_assessment_2013, treguier_mixed-layer_2023} and the tropics~\cite{li_tropical_2014}.
+In particular, the BL depth bias is often of the same order as the depth itself~\cite{duvivier_argo_2018, treguier_mixed-layer_2023}.

-Machine learning methods offer a potential path to reduce these biases and have been increasingly used in recent years to reduce biases in climate model parameterization for subgrid-scale processes, due to advances in computing hardware and machine learning software \cite{bolton_applications_2019}.
-For upper ocean boundary layer turbulence, a Bayesian approach has been used to tune and uncover structural deficiencies of KPP~\cite{souza_uncertainty_2020}.
-Neural networks have also been used to predict the evolution of temperature and salinity at Station Papa \cite{liang_exploring_2022}, improve the parameterization of ePBL~\cite{sane_parameterizing_2023}, and calibrate the vertical diffusivity profile in KPP~\cite{yuan_kprofile_2024}.
-However, the success in reducing biases has been limited.
+Machine learning methods offer a potential route to reduce these biases and are being increasingly used in the parameterization of climate models for subgrid-scale processes thanks to advances in computing hardware and machine learning software~\cite{bolton_applications_2019,zanna_framework_2025}.
+For upper ocean BL turbulence, a Bayesian approach has been used to tune and uncover structural deficiencies of KPP~\cite{souza_uncertainty_2020}.
+Neural networks have been used to predict the evolution of temperature and salinity in the Northeast Pacific Ocean~\cite{liang_exploring_2022}, improve the ePBL parameterization~\cite{sane_parameterizing_2023}, and calibrate the vertical diffusivity profile in KPP~\cite{yuan_kprofile_2024}.
+Equation-discovery approaches have been investigated as a means to enhance the ePBL parameterization while preserving its physical interpretability~\cite{sane_machine_2026}.
+While all these approaches have reduced some biases, none has been completely successful.
+For example, \citeA{sane_parameterizing_2023} and \citeA{sane_machine_2026} show that machine learning-enhanced ocean BL parameterizations in Ocean Model Intercomparison Project (OMIP) configurations reduce mixed layer depth biases in the summer but not in the winter.